leotrs/erdos/content/challenges/graphs/directed.md

 Indegree
 : The number of incoming edges to `u` is the **indgree** of `u`.

 {% include "problem_header.md" %}

-For this challenge, you need to read a file from stdin and output two
-integers: the node with the highest number of *outgoing* edges and the node with the highest number of *incoming* edges.
+For this challenge, you need to read a file and output two integers: the node with the highest number of *outgoing* edges and the node with the highest number of *incoming* edges.

 The input is a file in which the first line contains two integers, $n$ and
 $m$, defining the number of nodes and edges, respectively.
 The next $m$ lines each contain two integers, `u` and `v`, representing two nodes that are joined by a directed edge, `(u, v)` with `u` as the source and `v` as the target.